network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 # Getting Started

-This page tells you the file structure of your mod, and introduces the tools you may need to design your mod.
+This page tells you the file structure of your mod, and introduces the tools you may need to create your mod.
 A template mod can be found in `TutorialMod`.

 Note that you don't necessarily need any coding in your mod, although some advanced features are only possible if you have C# knowledge.

 ## What you can mod
-- Add a translation (No code involved)
+- Add a new language and its translations (No code involved)
 - Add new contents (Some involves code)
     - Units/Treasures/Talents/Events.
     - Translate descriptions to different languages.